abalakersky/aws-go-tools/src/s3_manifester/s3_manifester.md

     	Bucket Name to list objects from.
 REQUIRED
   -creds string
-    	Credentials Profile to use (default "default") -file string
+    	Credentials Profile to use (default "default") -csv string
+      	Create CSV log with full output (default "no") -file string
     	Save output to file instead of displaying on the screen (default "yes") -region string